-One day after it was reported that he will undergo a fourth surgery on his forearm next week, USA Today reported on Friday that he may need back surgery as well.
+One day after it was reported that he will undergo a fourth surgery on his forearm next week, multiple media outlets reported on Friday that he may need back surgery as well.

 Gronkowski recently underwent an MRI on his back to check on a disc problem he has had since last season, according to the report, which is based on information from a person familiar with Gronkowski's medical status.

 A source told USA Today the disc in question is not the same one that needed to be shaved down in 2009, causing him to miss the entire 2009 season, which was his final year at the University of Arizona.

 A decision on whether back surgery will be required has not yet been made.

 Gronkowski is scheduled to visit spine specialist Robert Watkins sometime after he undergoes next week's surgery to implant a new plate into his forearm.

 If back surgery is needed, it is hoped the recovery time for that procedure will coincide with the recovery time for the forearm operation.
 Recovery time for the arm surgery is expected to be eight to 10 weeks.

 --- Two more rookies -- second-round pick Jamie Collins and seventh-rounder Steve Beauharnais -- signed with the Patriots.

 ---Seattle Seahawks defensive end Bruce Irvin was suspended for the first four games of the 2013 season by the NFL for violating the league's policy on performance-enhancing substances.

 Last season, as a rookie, Irvin did not start any games but played in all 16 and recorded eight sacks.